C3BI-pasteur-fr/python-course-1/source/Input_Output.rst

 remove every parent directory mentioned in path until an error is raised (which is ignored, because it generally means that a parent directory is not empty).

-to acces to all functions and whole descriptions : https://docs.python.org/2/library/os.html#files-and-directories
+to acces to all functions and whole descriptions: https://docs.python.org/2/library/os.html#files-and-directories

 shutil